laristra/documentation/index.md

 Go to [the Github website](github.com/join) and enter a username, email address, and password.

 ### Create SSH Key on GitHub
 SSH provides a secure channel in an unsecure network.
-SSH uses encryption, and on GitHub the user creates a pair of a public and private keys which will allow remote access (using the command line on Terminal).
+SSH uses encryption, and on GitHub the user creates a pair of public and private keys which allow remote access (using the command line on Terminal).
 To create a SSH key on GitHub, go to settings.
 "SSH and GPG keys" is listed under "Personal settings" on the left side of the screen.
 Click "New SSH key" in the upper right corner.

 ### Make a Github Page and Clone it to your Computer
  * Create a new repository and name it `username.github.io`, substituting your username